chintal/toolchains/msp430-gcc-ti.md

 MSP430-GCC-TI Toolchain
 =======================

-The TI GCC (aka "msp430-gcc-opensource", aka "redhat-gcc for msp430") is newer than the GCC included with various mspgcc versions.
+The TI GCC (aka "msp430-gcc-opensource", aka "Somnium GCC for msp430") is newer than the GCC included with various mspgcc versions.
 Having the uC manufacturer actively support the compiler and toolchain is usually a good thing.
 Presumably, it should also provide better support for TI's `driverlib` and hopefully for TI's `USP-API`.
-For these reasons, using the TI msp430-gcc-opensource toolchain is the preferred way for MSP430 development.
+For these reasons, using the TI msp430-gcc-opensource toolchain is the preferred route for MSP430 development.

 Installing the MSP430-GCC-TI toolchain
 --------------------------------------